 - Avoid overloading your child – when children begin school, they tire easily.
 It may be worth considering fewer extracurricular activities such as swimming, music or dance lessons, until they adjust to their new routine.

-Will your child need out of school hours care?
+Will your child need outside school hours care?

 Consider in advance how you will manage your family’s routine and work arrangements during the school term.
-If you will need out of school hours care, is there a service at your child’s school?
+If you will need outside school hours care, (also known as OSHC or OOSH), is there a service at your child’s school?
 Will you need it during the term, on pupil free days and/or during school holidays?